+Empower, connect and grow small businesses in the Pensacola community

 MEET Gracie Price

-In the role of Entrepreneurial Coordinator, Gracie Woodfin manages the day to day operations of The Spring and works to ensure local entrepreneurs receive the assistance and guidance they need to grow successful businesses.
-As a Pensacola native, she loves this community and is passionate about seeing it continue to prosper.
-Whether entrepreneurs are interested in receiving mentoring from one of The Spring's prestigious mentors, or they are looking for guidance within the ecosystem, she is here to help and serve as their go-to resource when starting a business.
+In the role of Entrepreneurial Coordinator, Gracie Woodfin Price manages the day to day operations of The Spring programs and works to ensure local entrepreneurs receive the assistance and guidance they need to grow successful businesses.
+As a Pensacola native, she has great love for our community and is passionate about seeing it continue to prosper.
+Whether entrepreneurs are interested in receiving mentoring from one of The Spring's prestigious mentors, or they are looking for guidance within the ecosystem, Gracie is here to help and serve as their go-to resource when starting a business.

 Prior to joining The Spring, Gracie was a Project Analyst with Studer Group | Huron Consulting Group where she worked with highly-experienced coach consultants to help healthcare organizations across the nation transform their culture.
 Gracie graduated from the University of Alabama with a degree in Marketing and Economics.